Trip Options

 Well, that’s a little bit dependent on the situation and the group itself.
 It can depend who’s already camped in an area, etc., as well.

-Sometimes we camp within 1/4 mile of the strip, other times a mile or so.
+Sometimes we camp within 1/2 mile of the strip, other times a mile or so.
+Our favorites sites are maybe 2-3 miles from the strip.

 If you’re up for it, we can camp, hike, move camp, hike, and move camp back to the strip again.
-It’s pretty flexible.
+It’s very flexible.

 -